flythereddflagg/flythereddflagg.github.io/python_book/docs/12-Math-and-Data.md

 # 12 - Math, Operators and Data Types

 Now before going further we need to talk about math.
 This is not a book about math.
-I will cover some concepts related to scientific/engineering math in a more advanced lesson but I expect that you already know about the following concepts:
+I will cover some concepts related to scientific/engineering math in an optional lesson later but I expect that you already know about the following concepts:

 - Addition and Subtraction
 - Multiplication and Division